-- 2. Angle between buttock tangent line and level datum line.
+1. Angle between shaft centerline and level datum line.
+2. Angle between buttock tangent line and level datum line.
 Add angles to arrive at PSA.

 Part E - STABILITY

 E1 General

 - E1.1 Inclining test measurements shall be performed in calm water with the boat not depressed on any side by lying to a mooring, and with no one aboard while in measurement trim. - E1.2 A manometer as a "water scale" or an ORC-approved electronic inclinometer shall be used.